 About Clinical Informatics

 Landmark reports from USA suggested that a health informatics infrastructure was needed to cross the quality chasm in clinical practice.
 Without an effective information system it is hard and expensive to audit quality and conduct research based on routine clinical data.
-The Clinical Informatics & Health Outcomes Research group at the University of Surrey currently, and St. George’s University of London in the past, has been involved in a wide range of projects over the last 12 years around how technology can enable quality and support the implementation of clinical governance.
+The Clinical Informatics & Health Outcomes Research group at the University of Oxford currently, and University of Surreey in the past, has been involved in a wide range of projects over the last 15 years around how technology can enable quality and support the implementation of clinical governance.